 - The weekly working time limit – although records such as payroll records can be used for this purpose;

 - The length of nightwork, including nightwork involving 'special hazards or heavy physical or mental strain' (where a strict eight-hour time limit is in place for each 24-hour period);

-- The requirement to provide health assessments for nightworkers, including, for each individual:
+- The requirement to provide health assessments for nightworkers and young workers, including, for each individual: